neondatabase/postgresql_anonymizer/docs/masking_functions.md

 First of all, the fastest and safest way to anonymize a data is to destroy it :-)

-In many case, the best approach to hide the content of a column is to replace all values with a single static value.
+In many cases, the best approach to hide the content of a column is to replace all the values with a single static value.

 For instance, you can replace a entire column by the word 'CONFIDENTIAL' like
 this: